UniEvents-Hub/UniEvents-Hub-backend/README.md

 *You don't need to install the dependencies after the first time but you must need to activate the virtual environment in order to run the project*

+##Managing and Creating MySQL database

-Then for the first time you need to follow this steps:
+*For the first time, you need to follow these steps:*

-1. you need the MySQL installed, try to add MySQL workbench aswell
+1. You need to install MySQL and try to add MySQL workbench as well.
-2. The root user should have the password, if you think you want to change the user and password then change the setting accordingly in the settings.py
+2. The **root** user should have the password as **"password"**, if you think you want to change the user and password then change the setting accordingly in the **settings.py** which is located inside the **src/rest_practice**.
-3. Make a new database mm802 in the MySQL server
+3. Make a new database **mm802** in the MySQL server
 4. Keep the server running or workbench running

 Then run the command: